dbenque/goAppengineToolkit/README.md

  1. Build the base **dbenque/goappengine** image.
 To do so, **go in folder goAppengineToolkit/docker** and type:

-  `docker build -t "dbenque/goappengine" .`
+  `docker build --no-cache=true --rm=true -t "dbenque/goappengine" .`

  2. Run the application image, specifying the modules you would like to use: